Bl00D4NGEL/mischief-makers/README.md

 Copy over your copy of Mischief Makers 1.1 US into the root folder of this repository.
 Rename the rom to baserom.us1.z64.

 For first-time setup, run `./configure.py --setup` to download the compiler.
-To extract and disassemble the rom, run `./configure.py`
+To extract and disassemble the rom, run `./configure.py -s`

 ## Build the rom
-Just run `ninja`, or alternatively, `./configure.py -b`.
+Just run `ninja`, or alternatively, `./configure.py -sb`.
 A folder named 'build' will be produced, inside this will be the output rom `mischiefmakers.z64`.
 If the rom matches, you should see the following output in the console:
 ```
 source: 811709c6473f74cbf283aa61f056e1de3046ec73; target: 811709c6473f74cbf283aa61f056e1de3046ec73
 OK!